phyohtetarkar/marketplace-web/README.md

 Multivendor marketplace frontend website build with [Next.js](https://nextjs.org/).

-This project is part of [Multi-vendor marketpalce backend](https://github.com/phyohtetarkar/marketplace-backend/)
+This project is a frontend part of [Multi-vendor marketpalce backend](https://github.com/phyohtetarkar/marketplace-backend/)

 ## Setup and run